mathjax/MathJax-docs/web/webpack.rst

 you need to run MathJax with a given input and output format.
-Still, you might find that none of the ones we provide fully suit your needs, and that you would like to include additional components in the build, or perhaops want to include customized configuration options.
+Still, you might find that none of the ones we provide fully suit your needs, and that you would like to include additional components in the build, or perhaps want to include customized configuration options.

 You can use the MathJax component build tools to make your own custom component that has exactly the pieces and configuration that you